Teaching Certificate Program for Postdocs

 3. The program provides compensation to others performing the same teaching duties, AND

 4. In advance of the teaching duties being performed, the scholar discusses any impact of the teaching responsibilities on the scholar’s training commitment with his/her faculty sponsor and Human Resources Manager or departmental administrator.

 Review and Approval is done at the local level (by the faculty sponsor, the postdoc department administrator, and the hiring department) if:

 1. Teaching occurs on a one-time or infrequent basis: over a period that is 4 weeks or less, or does not exceed 10 hours/week, OR

 2. Teaching does not require a change in the postdoc’s full-time commitment to the postdoc appointment, evidenced by approval by the faculty sponsor and in accordance with any funding agency regulations, OR

 3. Compensation does not exceed 5% of the annual funding level of the postdoc.

 If one of the above criteria is met, approval is required by the faculty sponsor, the postdoctoral administrator in the department and the human resources administrator of the hiring department only.
-Payments may be processed directly through payroll as a one-time payment or through a casual hire.
+Payments may be processed directly through payroll as a one-time payment.

 In other cases that do not meet one of the 3 criteria above, additional review and approval must be secured by the Office of Postdoctoral Affairs prior to the teaching activity.